[pros·per] to become strong and flourishing

 Such behaviors can lead to more gambling, despite financial loss and the trust of friends and loved ones.
 Often those with a gambling problem spend a large portion of their income on problem gambling.

-Problem gambling is often accompanied by substance abuse.
+Problem gambling is often accompanied by substance use.
 People who gamble can often experience intense excitement, power and hopeful anticipation as a result of gambling.
 For some, a dependency on the “action” of gambling occurs in a similar way to dependency on the effects of alcohol or other drugs.

 How does Fenway’s Acupuncture services work in conjunction with the Addiction Recovery & Wellness program?